 A behavioral aspect of the program with outside activities and rewards for celebrating even the smallest of victories.

-The homes on campus have been thoughtfully designed to provide a safe haven for those requiring time for acclimation to the therapeutic milieu with careful consideration for “double living spaces” in both houses.
+The campus has been thoughtfully designed to provide a safe haven for those requiring time for acclimation to the therapeutic milieu with careful consideration for “double living spaces”.

 The North Campus’ increase in private space is differentiated from the South Campus, where a “forced socialization model” promotes interaction with others.
 With a focus on balance and healing, the North Campus permits separation without isolation.
 The property also includes areas for reflection, outdoor walking paths, sitting areas, patios, and water features.

-Similarly, the clinical curriculum mirrors this in terms of increased clinical sessions, supportive case management, medical care, and group therapy with housemates for cloistered group sessions specifically during residents’ time to “take root” in the programming.
+Similarly, the clinical curriculum mirrors this in terms of increased clinical sessions, supportive case management, medical care, and group therapy with housemates for cloistered group sessions specifically during residents’ time to “take root” in treatment.

 Medication storage and management